 Strength Training Day

-If you eat 2-3 hours before training: include carbs from whole foods, protein, and fats in your meal.
+Two to three hours before training: include carbs from whole foods, protein, and fats in your meal.
 You can try our easy recipe for a spicy shakshuka.
-If you eat less than 1 hour before training, opt for a shake or smoothie that includes carbs and protein.
+If you eat less than one hour before training, opt for a shake or smoothie that includes carbs and protein.

 Take in some BCAAs (Branch Chain Amino Acids).
 BCAAs are a group of three amino acids: leucine, isoleucine, and valine.
 They are considered the building blocks of muscle protein.
 Also, since BCAA supplements require no digestion, they bypass the liver and go right into the bloodstream for instant use by the muscles.
 Consuming BCAAs during exercise has been shown to increase the rate of muscle protein synthesis and reduce the extent of muscle damage and soreness post workout.(2)

-Plan to eat within 15-30 minutes after a strength session.(3,4) You want to get the nutrients in quickly so that you can replenish your muscles and allow them to grow stronger.
-Eating protein after exercise prevents protein breakdown and stimulates synthesis, encouraging faster recovery and adaptation.
+Plan to eat about 30 minutes after a strength session.(3,4) You want to get the nutrients in quickly so that you can replenish your muscles and allow them to grow stronger.
+Eating protein combined with high-carb foods after exercise prevents protein breakdown and stimulates synthesis, encouraging faster recovery and adaptation.

-This is the perfect time to try out some low carb recipes.
+Rest days are the perfect time to try out some low carb recipes.
 You don’t need to top up your carb stores or add extra protein to your meals since you’re not exercising.
 Make sure that you’re consuming enough healthy fats such as coconut oil, olive oil, avocado, and grass fed butter.
 Fats can slow digestion, but this is something you don’t have to worry about on a non-workout day.
 On rest days there’s no need to stick to a schedule of when to eat.
 Wait until hunger strikes to consume your meals.
-Here’s a recipe suggestion for you: low carb pizza.
+How about a low carb pizza?

-- On a cardio day make sure to top up your carb stores, because having carbs beforehand fuels long endurance training and it also enhances shorter intensity training.
+- On cardio days make sure to top up your carb stores, because having carbs beforehand fuels long endurance training and it also enhances shorter intensity training.

-- After cardio exercise wait 45-60 minutes before eating to maximize your fat burning window.
+- After a cardio workout, wait 45-60 minutes before eating to maximize your fat burning window.

 - On a strength day top up on protein before training.(5) This can reduce markers of muscle damage, and the less damage that is done to your muscles, the faster you will recover.
 It also supplies your body with amino acids, which can boost your muscle building capabilities.

-- After strength training consume your food within 15-30 minutes so that your muscles can recover and rebuild right away.
+- After strength training, consume your food within 30 minutes so that your muscles can recover and rebuild right away.